-- In West of Eden, Yilanè have reptilian genitalia, including hemipenes on the males (who also function as Mr. Seahorse).
-However, the female genitals are compatible enough with human equipment that Vaintè and Kerrick are capable of having plenty of sex while the latter is the former's personal slave.
-It should be noted, however, that Vaintè is insane both by human standards and those of her own race, and Kerrick was raised by Yilanè and has (at this point) an incomplete and screwed-up understanding of human sexuality.
+- In West of Eden, Yilanè have reptilian genitalia, including hemipenes on the males (who also function as Mister Seahorse).
+However, the female genitals are compatible enough with human equipment that Vaintè; and Kerrick are capable of having plenty of sex while the latter is the former's personal slave.
+It should be noted, however, that Vaintè is insane both by human standards and those of her own race, and Kerrick was raised by Yilanè, and has (at this point) an incomplete and screwed-up understanding of human sexuality.
 When Kerrick returns to humanity, he starts looking back on his time with Vaintè in disgust and horror.

 - Babylon 5:

-- He also propositions to Lyta, but only in order to re-introduce the telepathic gene into the Narn gene pool, implying that not only is it possible for a human and a Narn to have sex, but that viable offspring may result from it.
+- He also propositions to Lyta, but only in order to re-introduce the telepathic trait into the Narn gene pool, implying that not only is it possible for a human and a Narn to have sex, but that viable offspring may result from it.